 Additional sites may also be surveyed during a bleaching event.
-There sites will be selected to match those surveyed during the 1998 and 2002 bleaching events, it is surveyed under the Reef Plan monitoring programme (eg Daydream Island, Dent Land and Dotole Cone Island), and other sites of interest.
-Rapid monitoring techniques will be employed at these sites, such as manta tow or rapid-assessment surveys (see below), as title at the sources permit.
+These sites will be selected to match those surveyed during the 1998 and 2002 bleaching events, reefs surveyed under the Reef Plan monitoring programme (eg Daydream Island, Dent Island and Double Cone Island), and other sites of interest.
+Rapid monitoring techniques will be employed at these sites, such as manta tow or rapid-assessment surveys (see below), as time and resources permit.